About

 5. Shepherd, E. & Yu, H. (Aug 2018).
 Study of Aerosol Poleward Transport using CATS Observations.
 NASA GSFC Summer 2018 Intern Poster Session, Greenbelt, MD.

 6. Berman, M. & Shepherd, E. (Apr 2015).
-On the Viability of Solar Thermal Fresnel Lens Energy Systems.
+On the Viability of Fresnel Lens Solar Thermal Energy Systems.
 2015 Northeast Regional Honors Council, Gettysburg, PA.